On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Proofs of Theorems

 The third block is a "small" spin manifold, and we used it in the proof of the previous theorem, $X_2$.
 Its invariants are $c_2(X_2)=152, ~\tau(X_2)=-96,~ c_1^2(X_2)=16,~\mathrm{and}~b_2^+=27~(\equiv 3 \bmod4).$

 We may now define our manifolds:

 For fixed $i$, the manifolds $M_{i,j}$ are all homeomorphic as we take connected sums of homeomorphic manifolds.
 We denote this homeomorphism type by $M_i$.
 If we consider the basic classes of the Bauer-Furuta invariant, then both $a=c_1(X_1)+c_1( N_G(i) )+c_1(Y_j)$ and $b=c_1(X_1)+c_1( N_G(i) )-c_1(Y_j)$ are basic classes.
 Then $4j ~| ~(a-b).$ But any manifold has a finite number of basic classes which are a diffeomorphism invariant.
 As we let $j$ take infinitely many values, this will imply that $M_{i,j}$ represent infinitely many types of diffeomorphism classes.
-For a more detailed explanation we reffer the reader to \cite{i-lb-o}.
+For a more detailed explanation, we refer the reader to \cite{i-lb-o}.
 By Theorem \ref{spin-E-obstr} these manifolds do not support any Einstein metrics, but they satisfy Hitchin-Thorpe Inequality. \end{proof}

 \begin{proof}[Proof of Theorem \ref{non-ex-spin}] We begin by constructing a simply connected, spin manifolds with small topological invariants and $b_2^+\equiv3\bmod 4.$ One such manifold is given by a smooth hypersurface of tridegree $(4,4,2)$ in $\bcp^1\times\bcp^1\times\bcp^1,$ which we denote by $X.$ Its numerical invariants can be easily computed to be $c_1^2(X)=16,~ c_2(X)=104,~b_2^+(X)=19$ and it is simply connected.
 Then by Freedman's Theorem, $X$ is homeomorphic to $4K3\#7(S^2\times S^2).$ A result of Wall \cite{wall} tells us that there exists an integer $n_0$ such that $X\# n_0(S^2\times S^2)$ becomes diffeomorphic to $4K3\#7(S^2\times S^2)\#n_0(S^2\times S^2).$